Finite element approximation of Lyapunov equations related to parabolic stochastic PDEs: Theory of the Lyapunov equation and the SPDE

-\begin{proof} For every $h\in(0,1]$ Theorem~\ref{thm:Lyapunov} guarantees the existence of a constant $C=C_h>0$ such that \ref{thm:spat:bound} and \ref{thm:spat:temp_reg} hold.
-Uniformity in $h$ follows from the uniformity in~\eqref{eq:Analytic} and~\eqref{eq:Analytic2} by observing that every constant $C_\theta$ in the proof of Theorem~\ref{thm:Lyapunov} can be replaced by a constant $D_\theta$ in the semidiscrete setting together with the following argument which is required in the analysis of the term~\eqref{eq:K0.1} in the proof of Theorem~\ref{thm:Lyapunov}: For a uniform bound with respect to~$B$ we first observe that, for arbitrary $K \in \LB^0_2$,
+Uniformity in $h$ follows from the uniformity in~\eqref{eq:Analytic} and~\eqref{eq:Analytic2}.
+More precisely, every constant $C_\theta$ in the proof of Theorem~\ref{thm:Lyapunov} can be replaced by a corresponding constant $D_\theta$ in the semidiscrete setting.
+The only place where some extra care is needed is the estimate corresponding to~\eqref{eq:K0.1}.
+For this we observe that for arbitrary $K \in \LB^0_2$